scoutchorton/football/README.md

-# football
+# Football
-Little animation of a football
+Download Python 2 and run main.py
+It is just a little ascii animation :/